 Mourning gowns.
 Repression.
 Colonialism.
 Jack the Ripper.
 If there’s just one more thing that defined the reign of Queen Victoria, it was people trying to kill her.

-Britain’s second-longest ruling monarch (after the most recent Queen, Elizabeth) survived eight attempts on her life during her years on the throne.
+Britain’s second-longest ruling monarch (after Elizabeth II) survived eight attempts on her life during her years on the throne.
 On this day in 1842—having already lived through being shot at by an unemployed eighteen-year-old named Edward Oxford in 1840—she survived being shot at again by a man named John Francis.
 In fact, Francis had tried to shoot her the previous day as well, according to The Telegraph.
 A few weeks after that, a man named John Bean tried to shoot her with a pistol loaded with bits of a tobacco pipe.

 The queen’s would-be assassins all had their own reasons for doing what they did.
 But as none of them succeeded, none of them made it into the history books in the manner of John Wilkes Booth, Abraham Lincoln’s murderer.
 “Victoria’s seven would-be assassins were all shooting stars,” writes historian Paul Murphy: “they came from nowhere, burst into the light of public attention for a short time following their attempts and disappeared back into obscurity.”
 They all lived for many years after trying to kill the Queen, he writes.